 where $o_{i}$ and $o_{j}$ are a pair of objects from $\mathcal{D}$, $\mathcal{T}$ is the class label generator, and $\mathcal{L}_{ce}$ is the cross-entropy loss.

-Inspired by the next sentence prediction (NSP) in BERT \cite{devlin2018bert} (i.e., predicting if sentence B comes after sentence A), a few predictive self-supervised sequential recommendation models propose to predict the relation between two sequences. \textbf{PTUM} \cite{WuWQLH020} duplicates NSP in BERT to split a user behavior sequence into two non-overlapped subsequences, respectively representing the past behaviors and future behaviors.
-It then predicts if a candidate behavior is the future behavior based on the past behaviors. \textbf{SSI} \cite{YuanCSZD21} pre-trains a Transformed-based recommendation model with a pretext task that shuffles/replaces a portion of items in a given sequence, and then predicts if the modified sequence is in the original order/from the same user.

-In the graph scenario, the pseudo-relation is often built by random-walks. \textbf{CHEST} \cite{wang2021curriculum} proposes to conduct pre-defined meta-path-based random walks on heterogeneous user-item graphs to connect user-item pairs.
-It considers meta-path type prediction as a predictive task to pre-train a Transformer-based recommendation model.
-Given a user-item pair, the pretext task predicts if there exists a path instance of a specific meta-path between them.
+Inspired by the next sentence prediction (NSP) in BERT \cite{devlin2018bert} (i.e., predicting if sentence B comes after sentence A), a few predictive self-supervised sequential recommendation models propose to predict the relation between two sequences. \textbf{PTUM} \cite{WuWQLH020} splits a user behavior sequence into two non-overlapping subsequences and predicts if a candidate behavior is the future behavior based on the past behaviors. \textbf{SSI} \cite{YuanCSZD21} pre-trains a Transformer-based recommendation model with a pretext task that shuffles/replaces a portion of items in a given sequence and predicts if the modified sequence is in the original order/from the same user.
+In the graph scenario, the pseudo-relation is often built by random-walks. \textbf{CHEST} \cite{wang2021curriculum} proposes conducting pre-defined meta-path-based random walks on heterogeneous user-item graphs to connect user-item pairs.
+It pre-trains a Transformer-based model with meta-path type prediction as the pretext task, predicting if there exists a path instance of a specific meta-path between a user-item pair.